talipapa/coconut_campsite/README.md

 2. The website (specifically /view-booking page) will always assume and pull a price from the database.
 Which causes an error if the database is not populated.
 Make sure to run "php artisan db:seed" to generate default prices.

+3. Due to CORS error in local machine: Mobile can't connect to localhost:8000 but works with 192.168.2.106(local ip address), Website can connect to localhost:8000 but won't connect with 192.168.2.106(local ip address).

 ## Building react native
 https://docs.expo.dev/develop/development-builds/create-a-build/